droidecahedron/nrf_peripheral_bfg/README.md

 Versions used: NCS `v3.1.2`

+This workshop assumes you've at least completed the first lesson of the nRF Connect SDK Fundamentals in the Nordic DevAcademy.
+If you haven't, here is a link, but expect to be left behind! [🔗LINK](https://academy.nordicsemi.com/courses/nrf-connect-sdk-fundamentals/)

 # Hands on
 ## High-level architecture
 At a high level, we will write an application for the nRF54L15 SoC leveraging I2C to interface with the PMIC and BLE to interface with the outside world via our mobile device.